neatcoin/docs/docs/bootstrap/procedure.md

 ### Start the genesis block

-The first thing is to start the genesis block.
 The genesis block will contain all the genesis balance allocations, together with 3-6 PoA validator keys so that it can generate blocks.

 ### Transition to PoS

-The first thing we do then is to transition to PoS.
+The first referendum we do then is to transition to PoS.
 Validators will signal their intention on-chain to vote, and nominators can vote for validators they like.
 A democracy referendum is expected to be submitted to do the actual switching.
 Because the referendum will have to go through three phrases each lasting around